farlies/rsked/doc/CONFIGURATION.md

 ### VU_monitor

-- `enabled` : if true, the volume monitoring feature is enabled
+- `enabled` : boolean, if true, the volume monitoring feature is enabled
-- `vu_bin_path` : pathname of the VU monitor binary
+- `vu_bin_path` : string, pathname of the VU monitor binary
-- `timeout` : number of seconds of silence to infer audio source failure
+- `timeout` : number, seconds of silence to infer audio source failure

 The VU monitor is a child process that checks audio output at the Linux sound system layer.
 If no sound is emitted for timeout seconds,